 According to our devs’ experience, writing a graphics-intensive game in React Native is unlikely to result in a good investment of time and money.
 Actually, anything that requires a lot of processing would require an app written in Java or Objective-C/Swift.

 So how do you decide if you should hire React Native or true native developers?
 Start with looking at the apps in the showcase linked above.
 Just download the ones that are conceptually closer to your next project and see how they perform on your smartphone.
-An even better idea is to consult a professional — contact us, and we will be happy to help you.
+An even better idea is to consult a professional — fill in the form or contact us, and we will be happy to help you.